 • Certify the student’s ability to participate in an educational program

-The parent starts the application process by filling out the Request for Homebound Instruction and Eligibility Determination Form.
-Download a copy here or request a printed copy from your school principal or your student’s guidance counselor.
+The parent starts the application process by filling out the Request Physician Form or request a printed copy from your school principal or your student’s guidance counselor.
 This form must be presented to the student’s physician who should complete and sign it, and then returned to the school or the parent.

 In addition, the parent must read, sign, and return the Homebound Requirements and Parental Agreement.
 The information on this page makes clear how important parental support is to a child’s successful homebound experience.